 “I’m renting a place at the moment.
 In my beautiful country, after 20 years of democracy, you can understand the frustration.
 I just want a piece of land where I can put my family.”

-A few hundred metres further up the hill, at the entrance to the field, beside a brand-new housing estate, a large and increasingly angry crowd from the near township of Alexandra was confronted a group of South African policemen, who were trying to seal the area, insisting that the land is private, and that “land-grabbers” would be dealt with harshly.
+A few hundred metres further up the hill, at the entrance to the field, beside a brand-new housing estate, a large and increasingly angry crowd from the nearby township of Alexandra was confronted by a group of South African policemen, who were trying to seal the area, insisting that the land is private, and that “land-grabbers” would be dealt with harshly.

 “Democracy?” scoffed a community leader called Mafasi Kubai, after listening to the pleas of a police captain.